-- 8. Fully collateralized repurchase agreements provided the City has on file a signed Master Repurchase Agreement, approved by the City Attorney, which details eligible collateral, collateralizations ratios, standards for collateral custody and control, collateral valuation, and conditions for agreement termination.
+- 6. Fully collateralized repurchase agreements provided the City has on file a signed Master Repurchase Agreement, approved by the City Attorney, which details eligible collateral, collateralizations ratios, standards for collateral custody and control, collateral valuation, and conditions for agreement termination.
 The repurchase agreement must have a defined termination date and be secured by obligations in accordance with Section XII of this Policy.
-It is required that the securities purchased by the City be assigned to the City, held in the City's name, and deposited at the time the investment is made with the City or with a third party selected and approved by the City.
+It is required that the securities purchased by the City be assigned to the City, held in the City's name and deposited at the time the investment is made with the City or with a third party selected and approved by the City.
 Repurchase agreements must be purchased through a primary government securities dealer, as defined by the Federal Reserve or a financial institution doing business in this State and the termination date must be 30 days or less.
 An exception to the 30 days or less termination date may be made with respect to bond proceeds.
-The City may specifically authorize in the bond ordinance investments in repurchase agreements, such as a flexible repurchase agreement, with maturities in excess of 30 days subject to any required approvals from bond insurers. - 9.
-Commercial paper that has a stated maturity of 270 days or less from the date of issuance and is rated not less than A-1 or P-1 or an equivalent rating by at least two nationally recognized rating agencies.
-This section is intended to include commercial paper obligations of states, agencies, counties, cities, and other political subdivisions of any state and rated, as to investment quality, by a nationally recognized investment rating firm not less than A-1 or P-1 or its equivalent.

-10. Public (local) fund investment pools with a dollar weighted average maturity of 60 days or less.
+The City may specifically authorize in the bond ordinance investments in repurchase agreements, such as a flexible repurchase agreement, with maturities in excess of 30 days subject to any required approvals from bond insurers. - 7.
+Commercial paper that has a stated maturity of 270 days or less from the date of issuance and is rated not less than A-1 or P-1 or an equivalent rating by at least two nationally recognized rating agencies. - 8.
+Public (local) fund investment pools with a dollar weighted average maturity of 60 days or less.
 The pool must be approved through resolution by the City Council to provide services to the City and be continuously rated no lower than Aaa or AAAm or at an equivalent rating by at least one nationally recognized rating service.
 A public funds investment pool created to function as a money market mutual fund must mark to market daily and stabilize at a \$1 net asset value.
 The City may not invest an amount that exceeds 10 percent of the total assets of any one local government investment pool.